joelvonrotz/joelvonrotz.github.io/_posts/2020-07-11-Bikepacking-Packing-List.md

 During a bikepacking trip, you're completely vulnerable to nature, which means your bike can get damaged!
 But since we're in *this* present, having to do little repairs and maintenance here & there is easy peasy.
 The amount of stuff you have to carry is dependent on how long your trip will be and how much damage could occur on the trip.

-- [ ]  Multitool → need at least following
+- [ ]  Multitool → *need at least following features*
   - Allen Key (check your screw sizes on your bike)
   - Screwdriver (flat & phillips)
-- [ ]  Spare Inner Tubes → depends on environment, the more likely you'll get a tire, the more tubes you need.
+- [ ]  Spare Inner Tubes → *depends on environment, more holes = more tubes*
 - [ ]  Tube Repair Kit
   - Glue
-  - Sandpaper → to rough up the rubber so the glue holds better
+  - Sandpaper → *to rough up the rubber so the glue holds better*
   - Tire Levers
   - Tube patches
 - [ ]  Pump
 - [ ]  Spare Spokes
 - [ ]  Chain Brush
 - [ ]  Chain Oil
-- [ ]  Clean old Rags → used to remove muck from the chain and bike parts
+- [ ]  Clean old Rags → *used to remove muck from the chain and bike parts*
 - [ ]  Protective Tape
-- [ ]  ELECTICAL TAPE → Life Saver, tape together what needs to be taped together!!
+- [ ]  ELECTICAL TAPE → *Life Saver, tape together what needs to be taped together!!*

 ## Clothing